 Day 1, Day 2, Day 3, Day 4, Day 5, Day 6, Day 7, Day 8

-Day 5: Transistors, potentiometers, phototransistor, rotary encoder
+Day 5: Making Tones, Transistors, potentiometers, phototransistor, rotary encoder

 Goals: